Stochastic Shortest Path: Minimax, Parameter-Free and Towards Horizon-Free Regret: Introduction

-We summarize our main contributions as follows: \begin{itemize} \item We propose \ALGO (\texttt{Exploration Bonus for SSP}), an algorithm that builds on a new value-optimistic approach for SSP.
-In particular, we introduce a simple way of computing optimistic policies, by slightly biasing the estimated transitions towards reaching the goal from \textit{each} state-action pair with positive probability.
-Under these biased transitions, \textit{all} policies are in fact proper in the empirical SSP (i.e., they eventually reach the goal with probability $1$ from any starting state).
-We decay the bias over time in a way that it only contributes to the regret as a lower-order term.
+\begin{itemize}[leftmargin=*] \item We propose \ALGO (\texttt{Exploration Bonus for SSP}), a new algorithm for online SSP.
+It introduces a value-optimistic scheme to efficiently compute optimistic policies for SSP, by both perturbing the empirical costs with an exploration bonus and slightly biasing the empirical transitions towards reaching the goal from \textit{each} state-action pair with positive probability.
+Under these biased transitions, \textit{all} policies are in fact proper (i.e., they eventually reach the goal with probability~$1$ starting from any state).
+We decay the bias over time in a way that it only contributes to a lower-order regret term.
 See Sect.\,\ref{sect_overview} for an overview of our algorithm and analysis.
-Note that \ALGO is \textit{not} based on a model-optimistic approach\footnoteref{footnote1} \citep{tarbouriech2019no, rosenberg2020near}, and it does \textit{not} rely on a reduction from SSP to finite-horizon \citep{cohen2021minimax} (i.e., we operate at the level of the non-truncated SSP model); \item \ALGO is the first algorithm to achieve the \textbf{minimax} rate of $\wt{O}(B_{\star} \sqrt{ S A K})$ while being \textbf{parameter-free}: it does not require to know nor estimate $T_{\star}$, and it is able to bypass the knowledge of $B_{\star}$ at the cost of only logarithmic and lower-order contributions to the regret; \item \ALGO is the first algorithm to achieve \textbf{horizon-free} regret for SSP in various cases: i) positive costs, ii) no almost-sure zero-cost cycles, and iii) the general cost case when an order-accurate estimate of $T_{\star}$ is available (i.e., a value $\ov T_{\star}$ that verifies $\frac{T_{\star}}{\upsilon} \leq \ov T_{\star} \leq \lambda T_{\star}^{\zeta}$ for some positive unknown constants $\upsilon, \lambda, \zeta \geq 1$ is known).
-It also does so while maintaining the minimax rate.
-For instance, under general costs when relying on $T_{\star}$ and $B_{\star}$, \ALGO achieves a regret of $\wt{O}(B_{\star} \sqrt{ S A K} + B_{\star} S^2 A)$.\footnote{We conjecture the optimal problem-independent regret in SSP to be $\wt{O}(B_{\star} \sqrt{ S A K} + B_{\star} S A)$ (by extrapolating the conjecture of \citet{menard2021ucb} for finite-horizon MDPs), which shows the tightness of our bound up to an $S$ lower-order factor.} To the best of our knowledge, \ALGO yields the first set of nearly horizon-free bounds beyond the setting of finite-horizon~MDPs. \end{itemize}
+Note that \ALGO is \textit{not} based on a model-optimistic approach\footnoteref{footnote1} \citep{tarbouriech2019no, rosenberg2020near}, and it does \textit{not} rely on a reduction from SSP to finite-horizon \citep{cohen2021minimax} (i.e., we operate at the level of the non-truncated SSP model); \item \ALGO is the first algorithm to achieve the \textbf{minimax} regret rate of $\wt{O}(B_{\star} \sqrt{ S A K})$ while simultaneously being \textbf{parameter-free}: it does not require to know nor estimate $T_{\star}$, and it is able to bypass the knowledge of $B_{\star}$ at the cost of only logarithmic and lower-order contributions to the regret; \item \ALGO is the first algorithm to achieve \textbf{horizon-free} regret for SSP in various cases: i) positive costs, ii) no almost-sure zero-cost cycles, and iii) the general cost case when an order-accurate estimate of $T_{\star}$ is available (i.e., a value $\ov T_{\star}$ such that $\frac{T_{\star}}{\upsilon} \leq \ov T_{\star} \leq \lambda T_{\star}^{\zeta}$ for some unknown constants $\upsilon, \lambda, \zeta \geq 1$ is available).
+This property is especially relevant if $T_{\star}$ is much larger than $B_{\star}$, which can occur in SSP models with very small instantaneous costs.
+Moreover, \ALGO achieves its horizon-free guarantees while maintaining the minimax rate.
+For instance, under general costs when relying on $T_{\star}$ and $B_{\star}$, its regret is $\wt{O}(B_{\star} \sqrt{ S A K} + B_{\star} S^2 A)$.\footnote{We conjecture the optimal problem-independent regret in SSP to be $\wt{O}(B_{\star} \sqrt{ S A K} + B_{\star} S A)$ (by analogy with the conjecture of \citet{menard2021ucb} for finite-horizon MDPs), which shows the tightness of our bound up to an $S$ lower-order factor.} To the best of our knowledge, \ALGO yields the first set of (nearly) horizon-free bounds beyond the setting of finite-horizon~MDPs. \end{itemize}